Last Updated on 17 February 2026 by Cycloscope

 Bicycle touring and Cycling Holidays in Croatia.
-The Best Bike Routes and Advice about Cycling in Croatia.
+The Best Bike Routes and Cycling Advice in Croatia.

-Have you ever considered a cycling trip in Croatia?
+Have you ever considered a cycling trip to Croatia?
 I guess you did, since you ended up here.

-Either you’re planning a longer cycle touring route across Europe, or just have a couple of weeks off for a cycling holiday, we’ll try to give all the information needed to organize a bike trip in Croatia.
+Whether you’re planning a longer cycle touring route across Europe or just have a couple of weeks off for a cycling holiday, we’ll do our best to provide all the information you need to organize a bike trip in Croatia.

 Croatia is the wealthiest among the former Yugoslavia countries, and probably the one with the highest concentration of tourist attractions.